Oliver's Cornwall

 Interest

 Pentewan: The once busy harbour is now cut off from the sea, though the sea lock is still there.
-Once it exported china clay, tin, stone, sand, grain and building stone.
+There were hopes that the harbour might be re-opened but in 2021 there is still no news.
+Once Pentewan exported china clay, tin, stone, sand, grain and building stone.
 Now it is an ever more attractive village with a large holiday park by the beach.
 There is a good pub, the Ship Inn, and a café.
-White River: It’s real name is the St. Austell River but china clay waste once coloured it white.
+White River: Its real name is the St. Austell River but china clay waste once coloured it white.
 St. Austell: Cornwall’s largest urban centre and of no interest except for the very centre where you will find the church, narrow higgledy-piggledy streets, a market hall and a multiplicity of pubs, most owned by family owned St. Austell Brewery, whose brewery and visitor centre are close by.
 Menacuddle Well: A Holy Well and Chapel on the White River.
 Only just off the trail but you will have to leave on a path left after the storyboards after Tremena Road and then walk a little way along the busy Bugle road.
 Ruddlemoor: A former china clay village with a strong sense of community.
 The people have created their own linear Village Green where the clay railway once ran.
 Wheal Martyn: Superb museum in a former china clay quarry and works.
 Good exhibitions and displays, impressive plant and machinery and a viewpoint over the working Wheal Martyn quarry.
 The café is excellent.

 Useful Information

 Parking: Free CP in Pentewan village.
 Free CP at Wheal Martyn China Clay Museum.
 Intermediate Parking: CP on trail and in lay-by, N of Nansladron, on trail near London Apprentice, and in St. Austell.
 Trail Links: Cornish Coast Path at Pentewan Sea Lock.
 The Heligan and Mevagissey Loop, 1.17 miles along this trail.
 Wheal Martyn to Eden Clay Trail at Wheal Martyn.
 Ascent: Easy approx. 450 feet from St. Austell by-pass to Wheal Martyn.
 Highest Point: 490 feet at Wheal Martyn Footing: Mixed track and grassy to St. Austell.
 Tarmac through St. Austell.
 Track to Wheal Martyn.
 Difficulty: Easy going, steepest part is through St. Austell.
-Refreshments: Ship Inn and café in Pentewan.
-Many pubs in centre of St. Austell.
+Refreshments: Ship Inn and two cafés in Pentewan.
+Many pubs and cafés in centre of St. Austell.
 Café at Wheal Martyn.
-Toilets: Pentewan.
-Market Hill, St. Austell.
+Toilets: Pentewan (seasonal).
+White River Place, St. Austell.
 Wheal Martyn.
+Maps: OS 105 Falmouth and Mevagissey.
+OS 107 St. Austell and Liskeard.

 Return to Pentewan Trail